 A simple matching model is being constructed to do waveform overlapping and match calculating between pairs of eccentric waveforms and non-eccentric waveforms and pairs of eccentric waveforms and precessing waveforms in both the time domain and frequency domain.
 The simulation uses waveforms with different eccentricities to overlap and calculate the match.
-After calculating the matches, graphs of the match against the eccentricity of the testing waveform are plotted.
+After calculating the matches, graphs of the match, which are maximized over relative time and phase against the eccentricity of the testing waveform, are plotted.